Code-Institute-Submissions/Surf_Matters/README.md

 * The blog templates were taken from [Start Bootstrap](https://startbootstrap.com/template/blog-home).
 * The blog comments form was created with help from [Django Central](https://djangocentral.com/creating-comments-system-with-django/).
 * Overlay and spinner taken from [JS Fiddle](https://jsfiddle.net/mshaker88/u41rgq3e/).
-* Product searching, filtering and sorted was created with help from The Code Institute Boutique Ado project.
+* Product searching, filtering and sorting was created with help from The Code Institute Boutique Ado project.
 * The wireframes were created with [Balsamiq](https://balsamiq.com/).
 * The favicon was created on [favicon-generator](https://www.favicon-generator.org/).
 * This project was developed using the Boutique Ado project tutorial as a reference and guide.
 The code has been customised to fit the purpose of the project.